neurobagel/documentation/docs/user_guide/config.md

 ### Change security relevant variables

-For security and best practice purposes, follow the additional steps below for configuring your node if you are using a deployment profile that includes a graph store:
+For security and best practice purposes, follow the below additional steps to configure your node if you are using a deployment profile that includes a graph store:

 1. **Change the values** of the following variables in `.env`:
     - `NB_GRAPH_USERNAME`